mcraiha/CommonSecrets/README.md

 # CommonSecrets

-CommonSecrets is specification for storing encrypted and plaintext login information (username, password, URL etc.), notes and files.
+CommonSecrets is specification for storing encrypted and plaintext login information (username, password, URL etc.), contacts, notes and files.

 ## Why?